darkboss1/darkboss1-pishing/README.md

 <br />

 ## Common Issue
 Sometimes Masked link is not generating properly.
-In that case we need to use VPN/proxy, then use maskphish to generate masked link.
+In that case we need to use VPN/proxy, then use darkboss1-pishing to generate masked link.

 ## 💻 Installation